mweissbacher/plugin-template/SPIRE_PLUGIN_GUIDE.md

 3. Run and Test the plugin locally.

-4. Optinally create a PR for the Plugin
+4. Optionally create a PR for the Plugin

 5. Deploy and configure in their local SPIRE deployment